Spanish Revolution of 1854: History

-The second phase of what would be called the "revolution of 1854" was led primarily by the progressives and democrats who led the 14 July insurrection in Barcelona - intensified by the aid of laborers - and the 17 July insurrection in Madrid - in which dissemination of copies of the Manzanares Manifest mobilized attack by the people with assaults on the palaces of the Marquis of Salamanca.
-Such attacks extended to the president, the Count of San Luís, and the Queen Mother, María Cristina de Borbón, who had to take refuge with her children in the East Palace, and finally to the Saldero prison in order to liberate democrats Nicolás María Rivero and Sixto Cámara.
-The militaristic revolts in Barcelona and Madrid were further seconded in other cities like Valencia and Valladolid - in the latter of which the protest became a peaceful one lead by the chant "more bread, less consumption" which also occurred in other Leonese, Catalan, and Asturian cities., According to other non-corroborating sources, the revolters wanted not only the re-establishment of the national military, but also the suppression of the 1845 moderate constitution and ample amnesty for their political prisoners.There were also uprisings in Zaragoza and Logroño.
+The second phase of the revolution was led primarily by the progressives and democrats, who led an insurrection on 14 July in Barcelona - intensified by the aid of laborers.
+On 17 July, another insurrection in Madrid saw copies of the Manifest disseminated prior to an attack on the palaces of the Marquis of Salamanca.
+Such attacks extended to the president, the Count of San Luís, and the Queen Mother, María Cristina de Borbón, who had to take refuge with her children in the East Palace.
+Finally, the insurrectionists attacked the Saldero prison in order to liberate the democrats Nicolás María Rivero and Sixto Cámara.
+Similar militaristic revolts were seen in other cities like Valencia and Valladolid.
+The latter protest became a peaceful one led by the chant "more bread, less consumption", which also occurred in other Leonese, Catalan, and Asturian cities., According to some sources, the revolters wanted not only the re-establishment of the national military, but also the suppression of the 1845 moderate constitution and amnesty for their political prisoners.There were also uprisings in Zaragoza and Logroño.
 According to the same sources, the revolution was financed by different economic sectors, and, above all, by the banker Juan Bruil.

-On 17 July, before the situation could get worse, the queen dismissed the Count of San Luis substituting him for General Fernando Fernandez de Córdova, forming a government with both progressives and moderates, but yielding the presidency to the Duke of Rivas.
+On 17 July, before the situation could get worse, the queen dismissed the Count of San Luis.
+She replaced him with General Fernando Fernandez de Córdova, forming a government with both progressives and moderates, but yielding the presidency to the Duke of Rivas.
 This new government only lasted two days until the popular revolt.
-By 18 July, Madrid was full of barricades - making it impossible for leaders O’Donnell and Serrano to accept the government's compromise.
-The Duke of Rivas tried to suppress the popular uprising - a choice that would forever name him the "Minister of Shrapnel" - awaiting the return of backup from troops who had left Madrid.
+By 18 July, Madrid was full of barricades, making it impossible for leaders O’Donnell and Serrano to accept the government's compromise.
+The Duke of Rivas tried to suppress the popular uprising - a choice that saw him named the "Minister of Shrapnel" - awaiting the return of backup from troops who had left Madrid.

-Finally, the queen, perhaps swayed by her mother, decided to call General Baldomero Espartero, who was, at present, retired in Logroño, in order to form a government, whilst also asking General O’Donnell to return to court.
-To accept this political charge, Espartero summoned the Constituent Court, asking that the Queen Mother María Cristina respond to accusations of corruption and that Isabel publish a manifest acknowledging her errors.
+Finally, the queen, perhaps swayed by her mother, decided to call General Baldomero Espartero, who was, at present, retired in Logroño, in order to form a government.
+She also asked O’Donnell to return to court.
+As a condition of his acceptance, Espartero summoned the Constituent Court and asked that the Queen Mother María Cristina respond to accusations of corruption, and that Isabel publish a manifest acknowledging her errors.
 The queen accepted all of the conditions and on 26 July she published the following manifest addressed to the public:

 “The appointment of the Duke of Victoria (Espartero) to the position of president of the Minister Council, assured by my total adherence to his ideas, that which are inspired by and addressed to public support and happiness, will be the best choice for everyone and this country moving forward.”